401 Model Tutorial

 The 401(k) Allocation Model is updated monthly.
 Updated recommendations are accessible with a premium subscription and are available on the first trading day of each month.
 They represent proper positioning for the following one-three months.

-To get the most out of the 401 Model, you will want to update your allocations quarterly, immediately upon receiving the latest recommendations.
+To get the most out of the 401 Model, you will want to update your allocations at least quarterly, immediately upon receiving the latest recommendations.

 In a perfect world, you would update your 401(k) allocations each month based on the latest 401 Model recommendations.
 However, as a result of trading frequency restrictions imposed by many 401(k) plan administrators, this could be considered “excessive trading” and would not be allowed.
 As a result, we have found that quarterly updates provide a good compromise between restrictions imposed by plan administrators, and maximizing the benefits of the 401 Model.